YStrauch/swagger-object-validator/README.md

 - Added support for `uniqueItems`.
 Please also read about the default cap of 100 items [here](#Limiting-the-Unique-Items-Constraint).

 # Development

+## Technical Setup
+Install node.js.
+Then run: `npm install --global yarn; yarn install`.
-Wanna help?
-Sure.
-Please make sure to use an IDE with TSLint and EditorConfig installed.
-Always work test-driven, for each feature or bug you fix there needs to be a test.
+Please make sure to use an IDE with TSLint and EditorConfig installed (i.e. Visual Studio Code).

+## Development
+This project is entirely test-driven.
+You can run tests locally like this:

 ```bash
 npm run-script watch:test # Build the application, run tests and watch the FS
 npm run-script debug # Very useful to trace bugs.
 You need a remote debugging software, I use VSCode debugger
 ```

+Tests need to have **minimum** code to test the desired effect.
+Don't include huge swagger specs.

+## Pull-Requests
+Please ensure that your pull request includes tests that demonstrate the feature or bug fix and that your code conforms to the TSLint specifications in this project.